gorans93/cnj-full-stack-dev-test/README.md

 - Run php artisan storage:link to link public and storage files.
 - Run php artisan serve and start application.
 - Open http://localhost:8000 in browser

+## Note
+-I have excluded unit tests for this project, otherwise I would use Laravel builtin testing library.